opencog/atomspace/opencog/atomspace/README.md

 Valuations are stored in a C++ `std::map` container -- basically, a key-value database -- in each atom.

-TruthValues and AttentionValues are layered on top of FloatValue; a FloatValue is just a sequence of doubles (`std::vector<double>`).
+TruthValues and AttentionValues are layered on top of FloatSeqValue; a FloatSeqValue is just a sequence of doubles (`std::vector<double>`).

 Valuations are immutable.
 It seemed like it was just easier to make them immutable, rather than adding a mutex to each and every one.